lyuanh0/CSCI-310-Project-2/README.md

 ## Running the App
 * Open Project: Open the ChatPet project in Android Studio and let Gradle sync.
-* Launch Emulator and click the Run App (▶️) button to run the app
+* Launch the emulator and click the Run App (▶️) button to run the app